-(7) AVAILABILITY OF AMOUNTS FROM THE FUND.
+(7) AVAILABILITY OF AMOUNTS FROM THE FUND.-

-(A) APPROVAL OF SETTLEMENT AGREEMENT.- (i) IN GENERAL.-Except as provided in clause (ii), amounts made available under section 617(c)(1), or from other authorized sources shall be available for from other authorized sources, shall be available for expenditure or withdrawal only after the publication of the statement of findings required by section 623(a)(1).
+(A) APPROVAL OF SETTLEMENT AGREE-MENT.-

+(i) IN GENERAL.-Except as provided in clause (ii), amounts made available under section 617(c)(1), or from other authorized sources, shall be available for expenditure or withdrawal only after the publication of the statement of findings required by section 623(a)(1).

 (ii) EXCEPTION.-Notwithstanding clause (i), the amounts described in that clause may be expended before the date of publication of the statement of findings under section 623(a)(1) for any activity that is more cost-effective when implemented in conjunction with the construction of the Regional Water System, as determined by the Secretary.
-(B) COMPLETION OF CERTAIN PORTIONS OF REGIONAL

-(B) COMPLETION OF CERTAIN PORTIONS OF REGIONAL WATER SYSTEM.-Amounts made available under section 617(c)(1) or from other authorized sources shall be available for expenditure or withdrawal only after those portions of the Regional Water System described in section 1.5.24 of the Settlement Agreement have been declared substantially complete by the Secretary.
+(B) COMPLETION OF CERTAIN PORTIONS OF RE-GIONAL WATER SYSTEM.-Amounts made available under section 617(c)(1) or from other authorized sources shall be available for expenditure or withdrawal only after those portions of the Regional Water System described in section 1.5.24 of the Settlement Agreement have been declared substantially complete by the Secretary.